tmcgilchrist/ocaml-capstone/README.md

 ## Acknowlegements

 Based off the source in [capstone ocaml bindings](https://github.com/capstone-engine/capstone/tree/next/bindings/ocaml) and [capstone-ocaml](https://github.com/xorpse/capstone-ocaml).
-I've tried to make this an idomatic Opam package using ctypes / FFI to rather than C codegen.
+I've tried to make this an idiomatic Opam package using ctypes / FFI to rather than C codegen.

 Thank you for efforts.